GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Introduction

-The efficacy of GraphToxin is validated through a rigorous and comprehensive evaluation framework.
-We contend that the conventional setting of our attack target is unconvincing as it focuses solely on small-scale random removals of the training graph \cite{graph_unlearn, GIF, MEGU, ETR}.
+The effectiveness of GraphToxin is evaluated through a comprehensive evaluation framework.
+Existing GU methods primarily focus on small-scale random removals, which provides an incomplete assessment of reconstruction risks. \cite{graph_unlearn, GIF, MEGU, ETR}.
 Given the inherent sparsity of real-world graphs, this operation often selects nodes that are less influential for model predictions.
-These ``unimportant" nodes typically possess low degrees and cause negligible influences after removal.
+These ``unimportant'' nodes typically possess low degrees and cause negligible influences after removal.
 However, in reality, attackers would prioritize high-value targets.
-To better mimic actual attacks, we propose a worst-case unlearning analysis.
-In this research, we define this worst-case scenario as the removal of the top $10\%$ of nodes with the highest degrees.
-Furthermore, we argue that existing evaluation metrics are often simplistic and unreliable \cite{gradient_attack_gnn, graph_mia, grain}.
-Accordingly, we develop a systematic evaluation framework that incorporates reconstruction-related metrics to jointly measure both recovered features and topology from a global view, and performance-level metrics to assess the functional utility of the full recovered graph.
+To better mimic actual attacks, we propose a worst-case evaluation.
+In our work, we define this worst-case scenario as the removal of the top $10\%$ of nodes with the highest degrees.
+Furthermore, traditional evaluation metrics are often insufficient to characterize reconstruction quality \cite{gradient_attack_gnn, graph_mia, grain}.
+Motivated by this limitation, we develop a systematic evaluation framework that incorporates reconstruction-related metrics to capture the global consistency of recovered features and topology, and performance-level metrics to assess functional utility of the full recovered graph.